simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

     PHYSICAL --> SERVER["SMTP server"]
 ```

-### 4. Simple Java Mail remains a direct integration (downstream update)
+### 4. Simple Java Mail remains a direct integration (follow-up work)

 Simple Java Mail keeps the richer lifecycle that a generic provider would hide.
-Its adoption of the exclusive lease contract belongs to downstream issue #698 after this release is published.
+Its adoption of the exclusive lease contract is tracked separately in issue #698.

 ```mermaid
 flowchart TB